yeoneung/tsld/README.md

 ## 1. Requirement

-The code is written based on MATLAB R2021a.
+The code is written upon MATLAB R2021a.

 * [MATLAB](https://www.mathworks.com),